-Print & Share for iPhone review
+Print & Share for iPhone full review

 Print & Share is a simple, elegant iPhone app that enables you to print email, attachments, images, contacts, documents, and Web pages to any network-connected printer you’ve made accessible via its free sister program, WePrint.

 Provided by EuroSmartz, WePrint is a print server that comes in both Mac and Windows versions.
 Like the iPhone app it supports, it’s stable and easy to set up.

 Print & Share is more versatile than Print, EuroSmartz’s first offering.
 That app doesn’t enable you to print email, attachments, and documents.
 Since we reviewed Print, EuroSmartz has added some nice options to Print, which are included in Print & Share, as well.